Bounded Model Checking for Hyperproperties: Descriptions of Case Studies

 \subsection{Case study 4: Fairness in Non-repudiation Protocols}

 A non-repudiation protocol consists of three parties: a message sender ($\partyA$), a message receiver ($\partyB$), and a {\em trusted third party} $T$.
 In a message exchange event, the message receiver should obtain a receipt from the sender, named {\em non-repudiation\ of\ origin} ($\NRO$), and the message sender should end up having an evidence named {\em non-repudiation of receipt} ($\NRR$).
-A {\em fair} non-repudiation protocol guarantees that two parties can exchange messages fairly without any party being able to deny sending out evidence while having received an evidence.
 The three participants can take the following actions:

+In this case study, we evaluate two different models of trusted third party from~\cite{jmm11}.
+First, we pick an incorrect implementation from~\cite{jmm11}, named $T_{\incorrect}$, which $\partyB$ can choose not to send out $\NRR$ after receiving $\NRO$.
+We also consider a correct implementation of the protocol.
+Both versions are show in Alg.~\ref{alg:non-rep}.